-Asset Type Asset Hierarchy Proactive Inspection Frequency Road Category 1 Once in a 12 month period Category 2 Once in a 24 month period Category 3 Once in a 24 month period Kerb and Channel As per the road hierarchy Drainage All pits, lids, footpath drains and grates As per road or pathway hierarchy in accordance with location of the asset Pathway High Sensitivity Once in a 3 month period Medium Sensitivity Once in a 6 month period Low Sensitivity As per road category Designated Shared Paths Once in a 12 month period Regulatory Signs Regulatory signs excluding parking signs.
+Asset Type Asset Hierarchy Proactive Inspection Frequency Road Collector (Category 1) Once in a 12 month period Access (Category 2) Once in a 24 month period Laneway (Category 3) Once in a 24 month period Kerb and Channel As per the road hierarchy Drainage All pits, lids, footpath drains and grates As per road or pathway hierarchy in accordance with location of the asset Pathway High Sensitivity Once in a 3 month period Medium Sensitivity Once in a 6 month period Low Sensitivity As per road category Designated Shared Paths Once in a 12 month period Regulatory Signs Regulatory signs excluding parking signs.
 As per road hierarchy except where associated with bridges and major culverts.
 Road Marking Regulatory road markings excluding parking bays.
-As per the road hierarchy Traffic Signals All as per the Traffic Signal Maintenance Agreement with VicRoads 3 weeks
+As per the road hierarchy Traffic Signals All as per the Traffic Signal Maintenance Agreement with Department of Transport 3 weeks

-Asset Type Asset Hierarchy Proactive Inspection Frequency Traffic Management Devices As per the road hierarchy Streetlights Category 1, 2 and 3 roads as per Public Lighting Code by United Energy 12 months Bridges and Major Culverts As per VicRoads Guidelines.
+Asset Type Asset Hierarchy Proactive Inspection Frequency Traffic Management Devices As per the road hierarchy Streetlights Category 1, 2 and 3 roads as per Public Lighting Code by United Energy 12 months Bridges and Major Culverts As per Department of Transport Guidelines.
 Approach road infrastructure such as safety barriers and signage included.
 Level 1 - 12 months Level 2 - 48 months (replaces Level 1 inspection) Level 3 - as required Safety fencing, guardrails and guideposts As per the code of practice for operational responsibility As per road hierarchy except where associated with bridges and major culverts.
 Retaining walls, stairs and noise barriers As per the code of practice for operational responsibility Once in a 24 month period Vegetation & Trees Council responsible trees and vegetation.
 Clearance to roads and pathways As per the road hierarchy